 Why is blog post formatting important?

 In today’s world, people have short attention spans.
-We are bombarded by so much content every single day that we can’t possibly read and consume it all.
-So we scan things quickly and then decide if we want to invest the time read the article, watch the video, listen to the podcast, etc.
+So much content comes at us from all directions every day.
+It would be impossible to read and consume it all.
+So we scan things quickly and then decide if it is worth our time to read the article, watch the video, listen to the podcast, etc.

-Blog post formatting should make it easy for readers to scan and get a quick idea of what the post is about.
+Blog post formatting should make it easy for readers to scan and quickly see what the post is about.
 Then, they will (hopefully) decide to read the full post.
 That’s what formatting for readers is all about.
 It doesn’t matter how great your content is.
 If it isn’t easy for people to read, then they won’t.

 How to format blog posts for your readers

-Always start by formatting for your readers.
-While search engines are important, they won’t do any good if you can’t convince people to read your post.
+You want to start by formatting your blog posts for readers.
+Search engines are certainly important, but search traffic doesn’t matter if people don’t stick around to read your post.

 Make it easy to scan the content

-The most important thing you can do for your readers is to make it easy to scan the content.
-Use headlines, break up text, etc. to make it quick and easy to scan the post and figure out what it’s about.
+If you want readers to stick, then you must make it easy to scan the content.
+Headings and white space break up text, which makes it easier for your reader to scan the post and figure out if she wants to read more.
 Your headline and images are a big part of this, as well.